meshDrip/meshDrip/README.md

 ☔🔱
 </h1>

 I'm a 30-year old Minneapolitan with an A.A.S. in Software Development.
 I love web development, game development, and 3D modelling.
 All of my repositories are built from scratch.
-Currently, I'm working on tying my backend knowledge (C#/.NET) together with my frontend skills (React) to become a fullstack developer.
+I have experience working with C#/.NET as well as Java.

 From friends and family to clients and employers, I love helping people achieve their goal.
 I'm not satisfied by doing the bare minimum and I always go out of my way to go above and beyond.